turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 #### Sound
 An audio file.
 Can be instanced several times via SoundInstance.
 - [constructor]Sound()  -- creates an empty sound.
 Use the audio device to load sounds from files
+- IsValid() : bool -- returns whether the sound was created successfully

 #### SoundInstance
 An audio file instance that can be played.
 Note: after modifying parameters of the SoundInstance, the SoundInstance will need to be recreated from a specified sound